Roche/pyreadstat/README.md

 * Not handling correctly SAS user defined missing values: not detecting those for files produced on unix/64 bit.
 * Dates, datetimes and times in SPSS POR files are not translated to python dates, datetimes and times, but stay as timestamps.

+## Python 2.7 support.

-In addition: **python 2.7 is not actively supported** If it works, we are happy about that.
+Python 2.7 is not actively supported.
+If it works, we are happy about that.
 But if it does not, and the bug is specific for python 2.7 (cannot be reproduced in python 3), the issue is not going to be solved.

+At the moment of writing this document Python 2.7 does not work for windows.
+It does work for Mac and Linux.
+In Mac and Linux, files cannot be opened if the path contains international (non-ascii) characters.
+As mentioned before this bug is not going to be repaired (There is not such issue on Python 3).

 ## Changelog